NextCenturyCorporation/nucleus/README.md

 7. When the **FilterService** is sent a filter, it notifies each relevant **Search Component** to automatically run a new search query using that filter and have its visualization re-render the search data (see 1-4).
 A Search Component is relevant if the datastore, database, and table in its `search-field-keys` match a datastore, database, and table in the new filter(s).
 8. Additionally, when the **FilterService** is sent a filter, it also notifies each relevant **Filter Component** to pass the [externally filtered data](#externally-filtered-data) onto its corresponding visualization if needed.
 A Filter Component is relevant if its [filter designs](#filter-design) match the new filter(s).

-## How can I use the Next Century Component Library too?
+## How can I use NUCLEUS too?

 ### Dependencies

 Your frontend application must import the following dependencies:

-* The NCCL core components / models / services
+* NUCLEUS core components / models / services
 * The [Web Components Polyfills](https://www.npmjs.com/package/@webcomponents/webcomponentsjs)
-* (Optionally) One or more NCCL Visualization Components
+* (Optionally) One or more NUCLEUS Visualization Components

-Additionally, you must have a deployed instance of the [NCCL Data Server](https://github.com/NextCenturyCorporation/neon-server).
+Additionally, you must have a deployed instance of the [NUCLEUS Data Server](https://github.com/NextCenturyCorporation/neon-server).

 ### The Basics

-#### Initializing NCCL Core Services and Components
+#### Initializing NUCLEUS Core Services and Components

 1. Create a single copy of each of the [Services](#services) to share with ALL of your Components.
 2. Create a single [Dataset](#datasets) containing each of your datastores, databases, and tables.